DinoChiesa/Apigee-Powershell-Admin/README.md

 ## Pre-Requisites

 You need Windows, and Powershell v3.0 or later.
-If you're running Windows 10, then you have Powershell 5.0.
+If you're running Windows 10, then you have Powershell 5.0, so you're good.

 ## Status